Skip to content

 Authentication

-Agent Analytics uses two different credentials.
+Agent Analytics uses three different credentials.
 They serve different jobs and should not be swapped.

 Use the API key for: